broncio123/champs-booksprint-planning/demo/champsbook/content/act2/barbanis2D/barbanis2d.md

 on good initial guess or can also be used in conjunction with machine learning methods for rendering the smooth pieces of NHIM [@bardakcioglu2018; @feldmaier_invariant_2019].

-## Acknowledgements

-We acknowledge the support of EPSRC Grant No.  EP/P021123/1 and ONR Grant No. N00014-01-1-0769.
-We would like to thank Dmitry Zhdanov for stimulating discussions.

-# References